Oshikunde Constituency

 Oshikunde Constituency is an electoral constituency in the Ohangwena Region of Namibia.
 As of 2020, it has 8,062 registered voters.

-Oshikunde Constituency was created in August 2013, following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election.
+Oshikunde Constituency was created in August 2013 from the western part of Okongo Constituency, following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election.
 The administrative centre of Oshikunde Constituency is the settlement of Omutwewomunu.